sylphxltd/zencss/packages/core/OPTIMIZATION.md

 ### vs Panda CSS

 - **Panda**: Some merging via recipes/patterns
-- **ZenCSS**: Automatic merging for all styles
+- **Silk**: Automatic merging for all styles

-Both support shorthand CSS, but ZenCSS does it automatically without configuration.
+Both support shorthand CSS, but Silk does it automatically without configuration.

 ## Advanced Usage